adielBm/math-archive/Linear Algebra/Matrices.md

 - (11.3.7) $M$ is an $n \times n$ invertible matrix.  $M^{-1}AM$ is a diagonal matrix, (i.e. $A$ is diagonalizable), if and only if, the columns of $M$ are $n$ indpendent linearly eigenvectors of $A$. ^[in such case,  if the columns of $M$ are $v_{1},\dots,v_{n}$, and for each $i$ ($1\leq i\leq n$), $v_i$ is a eigenvector of $A$ that's related to the eigenvalue $\lambda_{i}$ , then $M^{-1}AM=\text{diag}{(\lambda_{1},\dots,\lambda_{{n}})}$]
 - (q11.3.7) $A$ on filed $F$ is diagonalizable, if and only if, $F^n$ has a basis that consists of eigenvectors of $A$
 - (q11.4.10) $A$ is diagonalizable, if and only if, $A^t$ is diagonalizable
+- (11.5.4') The matrix $A$ is diagonalizable, if and only if, (i) the characteristic polynomial factors completely into linear factors and (ii) the algebraic multiplicity of each eigenvalue of $A$ is equal to its geometric multiplicity.
+- #todo The matrix $A$ is diagonalizable, if and only if, the sum of the dimensions of the eigenspaces equals to $n$
 - #todo $A^k=M{D}^{k}M^{-1}$, ($D$ is a diagonal matrix)